Phylodome/dialog/README.md

 ```
 app.config(['dialogManagerProvider', function (dialogManagerProvider) {
     dialogManagerProvider.config({
          baseZindex: 3000, // minimum z-index for mask
          rootClass: 'dialog-root', // class base for dialog-root tag (when inner dialogs are active)
          maskClass: 'dialog-mask', // class for mask
          dialogClass: 'dialog', // class for dialog itself
-         // those one will be removed/replaced when dialog will use angular $animate service
-         showClass: 'show', // class added to dialog and mask 100ms after dialog is appended inside dialog-root
-         hideClass: 'hide' // class added to dialog and mask 600ms before dialog is removed inside dialog-root
      });
 }]);
 ```